Trump heads to convention as authorities investigate motive, security in assassination attempt

 Bomb-making materials were found inside both Crooks’ vehicle and at his home, officials said.
 The FBI described the devices as “rudimentary.”

 His motive remained unclear.
-Crooks wasn't on the FBI's radar, and he was believed to have acted alone.
+Crooks wasn’t on the FBI’s radar, and he was believed to have acted alone.
 Investigators combed through his social media accounts but found no immediate threatening writing or posts, or communications indicating an ideological motive.
 His family was cooperating.
-Crooks’ relatives didn't return messages seeking comment from the AP.
+Relatives didn’t return messages seeking comment from AP.

-Crooks’ political leanings were not clear.
-Records show Crooks was registered as a Republican voter in Pennsylvania, but federal campaign finance reports also show he gave $15 to a progressive political action committee on Jan.
-20, 2021, the day Biden was sworn in as president.
+Crooks’ political leanings weren’t clear.
+Records show him registered as a Republican voter in Pennsylvania, but federal campaign finance reports also show he gave $15 to a progressive political action committee on Jan.
+20, 2021, the day Biden was sworn in.

 The absence of a clear ideological motive added to deepening questions about the shooting.